-As of December 31, 2021, the Registrants have classified \$18.1 million of unrecognized tax benefits as a reduction of deferred tax assets recorded.
+As of December 31, 2022, the Registrants have classified \$16.4 million of unrecognized tax benefits as a reduction of deferred tax assets recorded.
 Management is currently unaware of any issues under review that could result in significant additional payments, accruals or other material deviation from this amount.

-The following table presents a reconciliation of the Registrants' total gross unrecognized tax benefits as of the years ended December 31, 2021, 2020 and 2019.
+The following table presents a reconciliation of the Registrants' total gross unrecognized tax benefits as of the years ended December 31, 2022, 2021 and 2020.

-(In millions) 2021 2020 2019
+(In millions) 20)22 2021 2020

-Balance at January 1 \$ 21.9 \$ 20.7 \$ 20.7
+Balance at January 1 \$ 22.4 \$ 21.9 \$ 20.7

 Tax positions related to current year:

 Additions 1.7 1.2

-Reductions (1.2) - -
+Reductions (1.7) (1.2)

-Balance at December 31 \$ 22.4 \$ 21.9 \$ 20.7
+Balance at December 31 \$ 20.7 \$ 22.4 \$ 21.9

-As of December 31, 2021, 2020 and 2019, there were \$18.1 million, \$17.6 million and \$16.4 million, respectively, of unrecognized tax benefits that, if recognized, would affect the annual effective tax rate.
+As of December 31, 2022, 2021 and 2020, there were \$16.4 million, \$18.1 million and \$17.6 million, respectively, of unrecognized tax benefits that, if recognized, would affect the annual effective tax rate.

 Where applicable, the Registrants classify income tax-related interest and penalties as interest expense and other expense, respectively.
-During the year ended December 31, 2021, there were no income tax-related interest or penalties recorded with regard to uncertain tax positions.
+During the years ended December 31, 2022, 2021 and 2020, there were no income tax-related interest or penalties recorded with regard to uncertain tax positions.

 The Registrants recognize tax benefits from an uncertain tax position only if it is more likely than not the tax position will be sustained on examination by taxing authorities based on the technical merits of the position.
 The tax benefits in the financial statements from such positions are then measured based on the largest benefit that has a greater than 50 percent likelihood of being realized on settlement.
-In September 2021, the Registrants recorded an additional reserve for certain federal research and development credits in the amount of \$1.7 million.
-The \$1.2 million reserve recorded in 2020 was reversed upon completion of the audit.
+In 2022, the reserve for certain federal research and development credits of \$1.7 million, which was recorded in 2021, was reversed.

 The Registrants sustained federal and state tax operating losses through 2012 caused primarily by bonus depreciation and other book versus tax temporary differences.
-Federal net operating losses generated during those years have been fully utilized.
-State operating losses are being carried forward for utilization in future years.
-In addition to the tax operating losses, the Registrants were unable to utilize the various tax credits that were generated during those years.
-These tax losses and credits are being carried as deferred tax assets and will be utilized in future periods.
-Under current law, the Registrants anticipate future taxable income will be sufficient to utilize remaining losses and credits before they begin to expire after 2021.
+Federal and state net operating losses generated during those years have been fully utilized, and the related various tax credits are being carried as deferred tax assets and will be utilized in future periods.
+Under current law, the Registrants anticipate future taxable income will be sufficient to utilize all credits before they begin to expire after 2022.
 The following table presents a summary of these carry forwards.

-OGE Ener gy OG&E (In millions) Carry Forward Amount Carry Forward Amount Deferred Tax Asset Earliest Expiration Date State operating loss \$ 33.4 \$ 1.0 \$ - 9 Б - 2032 Federal tax credits \$ 208.4 \$ 208.4 \$ 209.8 9 5 209.8 2032 State tax credits: Oklahoma investment tax credits \$ 227.1 \$ 179.4 \$ 207.8 9 5 164.2 N/A Oklahoma capital investment board credits \$ 12.8 \$ 12.8 \$ 12.8 9 5 12.8 N/A Oklahoma zero emission tax credits \$ 37.5 \$ 28.9 \$ 37.5 \$ 5 28.9 2021 Louisiana inventory credits \$ 0.1 \$ 0.1 \$ - 5 5 - 2032
+OGE 1 7 OG&E (In millions) Fo Carry orward mount ferred x Asset Fo Carry orward mount eferred ax Asset Earliest Expiration Date State tax credits: Oklahoma investment tax credits \$ 242.8 \$ 191.8 \$ 226.7 \$ 179.1 N/A Oklahoma capital investment board credits \$ 12.8 \$ 12.8 \$ 12.8 \$ 12.8 N/A Oklahoma zero emission tax credits \$ 22.6 \$ 16.6 \$ 22.6 \$ 16.6 2023